 Sanctions for faculty whose primary appointment is with the undergraduate college will follow the procedures for Middlebury College faculty, regardless of the program for which the individual was employed at the time of the incident.
 Disciplinary actions will be determined and assigned according to the procedures in existing Faculty Handbook policies and/or other contracts or handbooks, as applicable to the faculty member and/or program at issue.
-Possible disciplinary sanctions for faculty found to have committed sexual assault, domestic or dating violence, stalking or related retaliation may include written reprimands, salary freeze, or termination of employment.
-Middlebury may also take other action as deemed appropriate under the circumstances (including but not limited to building restrictions, reassignment of classes or other work duties, training, modification of No Contact Orders to address the needs of the complainant and/or the community, and other actions to preserve the rights of the complainant and/or the community to a safe environment).
+Possible disciplinary sanctions for faculty found to have committed sexual assault, domestic or dating violence, stalking, or related retaliation may include written reprimands, salary freeze, or termination of employment.
+Middlebury may also take other action as deemed appropriate under the circumstances (including but not limited to remedies applied to the respondent to address the needs of the complainant, including but not limited to building restrictions, reassignment of classes or other work duties, training, modification of No Contact Orders to address the needs of the complainant and/or the community, and other actions to preserve the rights of the complainant and/or the community to a safe environment).